-His Excellency Ambassador Jan De Bock is the President of the Executive Board of Ceris (since 2016).
+His Excellency Ambassador Jan De Bock was the President of the Executive Board of Ceris from 2016 to 2022.
 H.E.
 Ambassador Jan De Bock entered the Belgian diplomatic service in 1975 and served as a high-ranking official in Vienna, Geneva (UN Specialized Agencies, including ILO & WHO), Moscow, New York and Bonn until 1992.
 He was also Deputy Permanent Representative to the EU between 1992 and 1994 and later served as Chief of Cabinet to the Belgian Foreign Minister (1994-1997), Secretary General of the Belgian Foreign Ministry (1997-2002) and Permanent Representative to the EU (2002-2007).
 He subsequently served in Rome as Belgian Ambassador to Italy, Albania, San Marino and Permanent Representative to FAO (2007-2011) and in Madrid as Belgian Ambassador to Spain and Andorra (2011-2014).
 H.E.
 Ambassador Jan De Bock constantly contributes to the debate on European themes through articles and speeches.
-In June 2015 he was appointed International Secretary of the Flemish Socialist Party with the role of advisor for European and international affairs.
+In June 2015 he was appointed International Secretary of the Flemish Socialist Party with the role of advisor for European and international affairs. [read more]

-Professor Christian Olsson is Lecturer in International Relations at Université Libre de Bruxelles (ULB).
+Professor Christian Olsson is Associate Professor in IR at Université Libre de Bruxelles (ULB).
 He is director of its REPI (Recherche et Études en Politique Internationale) research unit in international relations as well as of its OMAM (Observatoire des Mondes Arabes et Musulmans) observatory of the Arab and Muslim worlds.
 He is member of the CREG (Centre de recherche sur l’expérience de guerre).
 He is associate editor of French journal of international political sociology Cultures & Conflits.
 Drawing in particular on (critical) security studies and sociological approaches, his research focuses on the colonial genealogies of contemporary military doctrine, the historical sociology of security practices and the role of private military companies in recent overseas military interventions, especially in Afghanistan and Iraq where he has carried out field-research.
 His recent publications include: ‘“Legitimate Violence” in the Prose of Counterinsurgency: An Impossible Necessity?’
 (Alternatives: Global, Local, Political, May 2013).
 He is currently working on the internationalization of non-state armed groups.
 Recent work has been published in Critical Military Studies, Millenium, Cultures & Conflits and PArtecipazione e COnflitto. [read more]